mcdemarco/the-new-kitchen-cookbook/cookies/pizzellesByTheEgg.md

 ## Directions

-See full pizzelle recipe for directions.
+See the [full pizzelle recipe](../cookies/pizzelles.md) for directions.

 ![dough](../images/dough.jpg)